ePages-de/epages-docs/_posts/2016/2016-03-16-team-orange-mallorca.md

 {% image blog/blog-mallorca-2.jpg %}{% endimage %}

-Sharing daily life activities such as having breakfast, shopping, cooking, travelling by car and plane, playing board games and even doing sports together was definitely a very good way to become closer.
+Sharing daily life activities such as having breakfast, shopping, cooking, travelling by car and plane, playing board games and even doing sports together was definitely a delightful way to become closer.
 Our off-site time was a **BIG** chance to gain trust into the capabilities of our team.
-We totally adopted this present sand lived this value amongst each other.
-It was a lot of fun.
+We totally adopted this magical present.
+Unsurprisingly, we soon recognized that living the team spirit can be a lot of fun!

 {% image blog/blog-mallorca-3.jpg %}{% endimage %}